Tillered Docs

 Non-TCP Traffic (IP Tunnel)

-IP Tunnel Benefits
+IP Tunnel Characteristics

-- All protocols: UDP, ICMP, and any IP traffic
+• All protocols: UDP, ICMP, and any IP traffic

-- Encryption: Strong encryption for all tunneled traffic
+• Encryption: all tunneled traffic is encrypted

 IP Tunnel Limitations

-- Does not preserve source IP (masquerade)
+• Does not preserve source IP (masquerade)

-- Per-peer routing (not per-connection)
+• Per-peer routing (not per-connection)

 Route Evaluation